 A distributed database system allows applications to access data from local and remote databases.
 In a homogenous distributed database system, each database is an Oracle Database.
 In a heterogeneous distributed database system, at least one of the databases is not an Oracle Database.
 Distributed databases use a client/server architecture to process information requests.

 This section contains the following topics:

-A homogenous distributed database system is a network of two or more Oracle Databases that reside on one or more systems.
-Figure 31-1 illustrates a distributed system that connects three databases:
+A homogenous distributed database system is a network of two or more Oracle Databases that reside on one or more machines.
+Figure 29-1 illustrates a distributed system that connects three databases:

 sales.
 An application can simultaneously access or modify the data in several databases in a single distributed environment.
 For example, a single query from a Manufacturing client on local database

 mfg can retrieve joined data from the

 products table on the local database and the